DavidPareti/Orders-News_Wanu-app/README.md

 # My Wanu app components
 Wanu is a progressive web app that I, and three of my classmates, have created for a Mohole school project.

-Wanu is an app that replaces the menù and allows you to order and pay directly from the table without having to wait for the waiter to arrive.
+Wanu is an app that replaces the menu and allows you to order and pay directly from the app.

-I have took care of the Orders (ordini) section and the News section.
+I have took care of the Orders (ordini) section and the News section, for the realization of the components I have used react, html and sass.

 Find the complete app here: https://scuola.mohole.it
 ## Orders (ordini)